-Objectives include: 1) Provide individual choice between ICF/IID institutional care and comprehensive community-based care in a cost effective manner, 2) Maintain and improve a community-based system of care that diverts participants from institutional care and residential care, 3) Ensure the adequacy of medical care and services provided through case management, 4) Monitor each participant's condition and continued appropriateness of participation through quarterly home visits by Department of Health and Senior Services (DHSS), RN Service Coordinator and 5) Monitor provider provision of service through care plan reviews and documentation that identifies the participants progress, the implementation of services and the appropriateness of the services provided.
+Objectives include: 1) Provide individual choice between ICF/IID institutional care and comprehensive community-based care in a cost effective manner, 2) Maintain and improve a community-based system of care that diverts participants from institutional care and residential care, 3) Ensure the adequacy of medical care and services provided through case management, 4) Monitor each participant's condition and continued appropriateness of participation through quarterly home visits by Department of Health and Senior Services (DHSS), Bureau of Special Health Care Needs (SHCN) RN and 5) Monitor provider provision of service through care plan reviews and documentation that identifies the participants progress, the implementation of services and the appropriateness of the services provided.

-The waiver is administered by the DSDS through an interagency agreement with the Single State Medicaid Agency, DSS, MHD.
+The waiver is administered by the SHCN through an interagency agreement with the Single State Medicaid Agency, DSS, MHD.
 SHCN provides service coordination services for participants served by the waiver.

-Waiver services are accessed through referral to RN Service Coordinator for those participants who reach the age of 21, meet the criteria of the waiver and desire to remain in their homes.
+Waiver services are accessed through referral to SHCN RN for those participants who reach the age of 21, meet the criteria of the waiver and desire to remain in their homes.
 Referrals are also accepted from health care providers, families, other state agencies and other sources.
-The RN Service Coordinator completes assessments for waiver eligibility.
-A committee comprised of the Bureau of Special Health Care Needs (SHCN) Chief, Associate Chief and Program Manager makes the final determination of eligibility and services available.
+The SHCN RN completes assessments for waiver eligibility.
+A committee comprised of the SHCN Bureau Chief, Associate Bureau Chief and Program Manager makes the final determination of eligibility and services available.

 Participants and/or responsible parties are provided with a list of service providers available in the area in which they live.
 Participants and/or responsible parties may choose their provider and may change providers at any time.
-Services are prior authorized by the RN Service Coordinator and are subject to approval by the State Medicaid Agency, MHD.
+Services are prior authorized by the SHCN RN and are subject to approval by the State Medicaid Agency, MHD.
 Providers are paid directly through the MHD MMIS system.